PegasusXing/anything-generator/README.md

 * ***TypeScript:*** Adds static typing to JavaScript to improve developer productivity and code quality.
 * ***qrcode.react:*** React component for generating QR codes.
 * ***styled-components:*** CSS-in-JS library for styling React components.

+## Installation

+To run this project locally, clone the repository and navigate into the project directory: